 History with Comics: Spencer was introduced to the Adam West Batman TV series as a very young child and has been obsessed with superheroes ever since.
 The DC animated cartoons of Bruce Timm and Paul Dini kept him satiated during a childhood with little access to comic books, and although his attention largely shifted to anime during high school, eventually the stars aligned: Spencer graduated, got a job across the street from a comic book shop, and, after scouring Wikipedia, dove head first into DC comics — starting with Infinite Crisis — and never looked back.
 He recently branched into Marvel monthlies as well, and basically just spends way too much money on comics in general.
 It’s not like he has anything better to spend it on.

-Favorite Series: The Wicked + The Divine, The Unbeatable Squirrel Girl, The Mighty Thor, Runaways, Lazarus
+Favorite Series: The Wicked + The Divine, The Unbeatable Squirrel Girl, Exiles, Runaways, Lazarus

 History with Comics: In a Beaver Cleaver-ish act of wholesome Americana, Michael first became acquainted with comic books when his father would buy him some with his daily newspaper on his way to work.
 Batman: The Animated Series formed his essential idea of superhero awesomeness.
 Infinite Crisis and Identity Crisis opened him up to the near-endless pantheon of DC Comics characters.
 Like Galactus, Michael has an insatiable appetite for comic book characters and their histories.
 He loves DC Comics and respects the arguably more successful Marvel Comics.
 Geoff Johns taught Michael that comic books can be as epic as movies and Grant Morrison taught him that the most powerful thing in the world is an idea.
 The Earth-3 version of Michael is a tool.